 We are able to accomplish our mission through the 10,000 Beds “One Bed.
 One Life” Scholarship program.
 We partner with extraordinary treatment programs throughout the United States that donate at least one addiction treatment scholarship annually for qualifying 10,000 Beds scholarship applicants who are without resources and actively seeking help for addiction.

-We have met with thousands of people – families, community leaders, educators, students, individuals battling addiction, fellow travelers, and more.
+We met with thousands of people – families, community leaders, educators, students, individuals battling addiction, elected officials, fellow travelers, and more.
 We have loved this outreach effort and the people we have met along the way.

-Our 2020 program will be slightly different, watch for updates, it’s going to be a lot of fun!
+This program will be slightly different moving forward, so watch for updates, it’s going to be a lot of fun!
 We are selling BigBlue and will be traveling the country with a much more “inclusive” RV, allowing us to incorporate the RV into our events and your activities!
 We can hardly wait!

 We are not a 24/7 emergency hotline and we cannot accommodate requests for immediate placement in treatment.
 Please remember: our process takes time.
 Because we are thorough in our screening of applicants and vetting of treatment program partners, we have had fewer than a dozen people leave treatment before the program ended in the past 4 years.
 We are extremely proud of this and work hard to match our applicants to the right scholarship.